Siddharth-0001/Cheap-Flight/README.md

     🧱 Object-Oriented Design for modular, maintainable, and scalable code

-    💸 Saves users money by identifying and alerting on early, low-fare bookings
+    💸 Saves users money by identifying and alerting on early, low-fare bookings.

 🧰 Tech Stack